kronostechnologies/graphql-framework/src-docs/docs/advanced-data-handling.md

 Hydrators allow an array data structure to be translated into a DTO.

 By calling `$this->hydrator->fromSimpleArray($dtoFQN, $data)` in a controller, you can create a DTO instance filled with values.
-Undefined values by the user are set to `UndefinedValue`.
+Undefined values by the user are set to an instance of `UndefinedValue`.

 Example: